kkaempf/sg4b-reverse/README.md

 # How to use

 Under linux, install ``pasmo``.
-Run the ``doit.sh`` script and start hacking the u20.asm file.
+Run the ``doit.sh`` script and start hacking the ``rom-57.asm`` file.
 Any discrepancy in generation will immediately be highligted in the terminal.

-# Generation of assembly files
+# Personal notes on the initial generation of assembly files

 First, generation of a simple assembly file at correct address Then assembly of this file to generate the correct symbol file